benshulman/noisemap/README.md

 5. Git Figures - figures used in this ReadMe.

-The NoiseScore data are not currently public, so at present these data are not shared in this repository.
+The NoiseScore data are not currently public, so at present these data, and the combined noise-tube and noise-score data, are not shared in this repository.